galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 ## Re-draw the FDG

-Now that we've recalculated the nearest neighbours, we can use these new neighbours to re-draw the FDG to see how this changes the plot.
+Now that we've re-calculated the nearest neighbours, we can use these new neighbours to re-draw the FDG to see how this changes the plot.

 > <hands-on-title> Plot a new FDG </hands-on-title>
 >